Contents

 That’s why you need:

 Data Entry from the Field.
 Use mobile apps and inspection software that allow inspectors to input data directly into digital forms.
-Our online forms come with features like drop-down menus, checkboxes, and auto-complete options, which means less typing and overall easier data entry.
+Our online forms come with drop-down menus, checkboxes, and auto-complete options.
+That means less typing and overall easier data entry.

 Integration with Other Platforms.
 Integrate inspection and permitting software with other systems used in your department.
 That way, data only needs to be entered once and it’s automatically populated across all relevant platforms.